danilobml/mini-yelp/README.md

 # Welp

 ## A clone of the well-known website Yelp, done with React, and Bootstrap.
-It was part of a team-work project - the backend and database were developed by another developer.
+It was part of a team-work project - the backend and database were created by another developer.

 ## Live version: